dvliman/freshdesk-api/readme.md

 ## freshdesk-api ##
 A Ruby API client that interfaces with freshdesk.com web service.
 This client supports regular CRUD operation

-API docs are here [http://freshdesk.com/api/](http://freshdesk.com/api/)
+Freshdesk's API docs are here [http://freshdesk.com/api/](http://freshdesk.com/api/)

 As of now, it supports the following: